NickCMoore/beeston-castle/TESTING.md

 * Error: End tag section seen, but there were open elements.
 From line 145, column 13; to line 145, column 22 - added missing </div> to code.
 * Error: Unclosed element div.
 From line 118, column 13; to line 119, column 56 - linked to the above, Added missing </div> tag.

 The same 1 remaining error occurred across all of the other site pages and was as follows:

 * Error: Stray end tag i. - this tag was removed from the HTML Header in the remaining pages.

+### Unresolved <a name="resolved-bugs"></a>

+* Some CSS code which has been formatted correctly in VS Code, the alignment of some CSS properties are unintentionally indented when it appears in GitHub.
+Spoke with mentor about this and we were unable to resolve the bug.
+* The Book Now CTA button on the home page does not work on smaller mobiles.
+The same is the case for the Facebook link in the footer.
+Mentor tried and was unable to resolve this.
+* Email address box in the Subscribe form goes beyond the container edge in some smaller mobile resolutions.
+* Order of the navigation menu links to the other pages switches around at mobile resolutions.